stackbit-projects/rp-callahan-354a5/src/pages/index.md

       has greatly benefitted from transdisciplinary collaborations through the Southern Sierra Critical Zone Observatory and the recently funded [Bedrock Critical Zone Collaborative Network](https://bedrockczn.github.io/).
 For
-      more information on my research check out my publications.
-Also, feel free to reach out to me at [rcallaha@uwyo.edu](rcallaha@uwyo.edu) with any questions.
+      more information on my research check out my publications or reach out to me at [rcallaha@uwyo.edu](rcallaha@uwyo.edu) with any questions.

 template: advanced
 ---